Closed

 Directions

 Take Arkansas 27 southwest from Dardanelle for 9 miles, then right (west) on Arkansas 307 for 3 miles to Forest Service Road 1602 (gravel) continuing 4 miles to Spring Lake.
-Or take Arkansas 307 north from Belleville for 4 miles to Forest Service Road 1602 (gravel), continue on 1602 for 3 miles.
+Alternatively, take Arkansas 307 north from Belleville for 4 miles to Forest Service Road 1602, then continue 3 miles.